 GENERAL VETERINARY REQUIREMENTS FOR ADOPTION PLACEMENT

-All kittens must be spayed/neutered before adoption.
-This generally means they are at least 8 weeks of age (weighing 2#).
-They will have had their first FVRCP vaccine & dose of Strongid (dewormer).
+All kittens will be spayed/neutered with us, but not necessarily before adoption.
+They have to weigh at least 2#.
+We host a spay/neuter clinic once a month with about 60 kitties, so if we have too many registered, we tend to push the younger ones to the following month.
+All kitties adopted through us will have had age appropriate FVRCP vaccine & Strongid (dewormer).
 A rabies vaccination is required for any kitten/cat over 16 weeks old.
 Kittens get FVRCP at 5-6wks, 8wks, 12wks, & 16wks old.
 If you have a foster at any of these ages, expect Arika to come by and vaccinate them!

 CKC has a working relationship with Blue Sky Animal Clinic, a rescue-friendly veterinary clinic.
 Please get approval from Arika prior to making any vet appointments.
 With a ton of clinical experience, Arika can diagnose and treat a lot of things without spending money at the vet.
 We cannot reimburse fosters for expenses incurred without an approved appointment.
 If an accident or medical emergency occurs with a foster animal while you are fostering, contact Arika immediately.

 Contact Arika right away if you notice: Vomiting, diarrhea, lethargy, not eating, or scabs/hair loss.